← Second Opinion Service

 Am I making too much of this?

 You are not.
-A lung cancer diagnosis — or the suspicion of one — is one of the most significant medical events in a person’s life.
+A lung cancer diagnosis is one of the most significant medical events in a person’s life.
 Wanting to be certain before a major operation is not anxiety.
 It is intelligence.

 Yes.
 All enquiries are handled with complete discretion by Dr Okiror’s personal PA.
 You do not need to involve anyone else at the consultation stage.
 Many patients come alone.

-A second opinion at this clinic is a thorough clinical review, not a rubber stamp.
+A second opinion at this practice is a thorough clinical review, not a rubber stamp.
 Every element of your case is reviewed personally by Dr Okiror.

 Imaging — reviewed directly, not just reported

-CT and PET scans are reviewed by Dr Okiror on screen — not just the report, but the images themselves.
-The size and shape of the nodule, exactly where it sits in the lung, whether a minimally invasive approach is realistic, and any features the written report may have under-weighted.
+CT and PET scans are reviewed on screen by Dr Okiror — not just the report, but the images.
+The size and position of the tumour, whether a minimally invasive approach is realistic, and any features the written report may have under-weighted.

 Biopsy results and tissue diagnosis

 Where a biopsy has been done, results are reviewed in context.
-If no tissue diagnosis has been obtained yet, the options are discussed — including ION robotic bronchoscopy, a keyhole technique that can reach and sample nodules deep in the lung without open surgery.
+If no tissue diagnosis has been obtained, the options are discussed — including ION robotic bronchoscopy, which can reach and sample nodules deep in the lung without open surgery.

 Fitness for surgery — properly assessed

 Whether you are genuinely fit for an operation — and which operation — is not always fully answered elsewhere.
-Dr Okiror reviews your breathing test results, general health, and any other conditions that affect surgical risk.
 Sometimes a patient has been told they cannot have an operation when, in fact, a less invasive approach makes it entirely possible.

 Written report